Friday, March 30, 2018

 Aztec quiche

-I've had this particular quiche recipe for years - given to me by a sweet friend, Bunni. {Yes, that is her real name - she was born on Easter!} I remember she was pretty jazzed about a cookbook written by someone who advocating making several meals at once, to freeze for later.
+I've had this particular quiche recipe for years - given to me by a sweet work friend.
+I remember she was pretty jazzed about a cookbook written by someone who advocating making several meals at once, to freeze for later.
 What a concept!
 That was 1986, shortly after I began working with her.
 She was kind enough to share the recipes with me.
 It's funny how the make-ahead meal prep is all over Pinterest and blogs now!

 Aztec Quiche